Understanding Tenants in Common (TIC) Investments: Pros, Cons, and Everything You Need to Know for Retail Property Investments

 Decision-Making Participation: Participate in major property decisions, ensuring your interests are represented.

-Cons of TIC Retail Property Investments
+Cons of TIC Retail Property Investments - Limited Control:

 Collective Decisions: Major property decisions require agreement among co-owners, which can be time-consuming and may result in disagreements.

-Dependence on Others: The performance of your investment can be influenced by the actions and decisions of other co-owners.
+Dependence on Others: The performance of your investment can be influenced by the actions and decisions of other co-owners. - Potential for Conflicts:

 Diverse Interests: Co-owners may have different investment goals and priorities, leading to potential conflicts.

-Management Disputes: Disagreements over property management and decision-making processes can arise.
+Management Disputes: Disagreements over property management and decision-making processes can arise. - Illiquidity:

 Selling Challenges: Selling a fractional interest in a TIC property can be more challenging than selling a whole property, potentially limiting liquidity.

-Market Conditions: The ability to sell your interest may be influenced by market conditions and the overall performance of the property.
+Market Conditions: The ability to sell your interest may be influenced by market conditions and the overall performance of the property. - Complexity and Costs:

 Legal and Administrative Costs: TIC investments involve legal and administrative complexities, including the drafting of TIC agreements and ongoing management fees.